Thebes tablets: Findings

 Many of the Thebes tablets can be read as containing information on divinities and religious rites; others mention quantities of various commodities.
 By the sites mentioned, the boundaries of the region controlled by the Theban palace can be estimated: the Theban palace controlled the island of Euboea and had a harbour in Aulis.
-The tablets contain a number of important terms previously unattested in Linear B, such as ra-ke-da-mi-ni-jo /Lakedaimnijos/ "a man from Lacedaemonia (Sparta)", or ma-ka /Mā Gā/ "Mother Gaia" (a goddess still revered in Thebes in the 5th century BC, as reported, for example, in Aeschylus' Seven Against Thebes).
+The tablets contain a number of important terms previously unattested in Linear B, such as ra-ke-da-mi-ni-jo /Lakedaimnijos/ "a man from Lacedaemonia (Sparta)", or ma-ka, which some want to interpret as /Mā Gā/ "Mother Gaia" (a goddess still revered in Thebes in the 5th century BC, as reported, for example, in Aeschylus' Seven Against Thebes); however, this is implausible, because ma-ka is a single word, and there are no examples in ca. 5,000 Mycenaean texts of two monosyllabic words being combined into a single lexical unit.
 Also ku-na-ki-si /gunaiksi/ "for women" exhibits the peculiar oblique stem of γυνή "woman".

 Vassilis L. Aravantinos, Louis Godart and Anna Sacconi read the tablets to indicate cult activity dedicated to Demeter, Zeus protector of crops, and to Kore, and they speculate that the roots of the Eleusinian Mysteries can be traced back to Mycenaean Thebes.
 Thomas G. Palaima, however, has criticized their suggestions as "subject to very dubious interpretations" and "highly suspect on linguistic and exegetical grounds".
 Other arguments against the identification of cult activity in the texts have been advanced by Sarah James and Yves Duhoux.

 Palaima attaches importance to one tablet (Uo 121) as evidence of linking sacrificial animals with foodstuffs at the end of LHIIIB.
 The same phenomenon, part of ritual Mycenaean feasting, occurs in the contemporary Pylos tablets.